Preprocessing : dada2

 )

-If you consider that in case an ASV is 100% similar to a reference sequence, it belongs to the same species, then you can use dada2::addSpecies()
+If you consider that in case an ASV is 100% similar to a reference sequence, it belongs to the same species, then you can use dada2::addSpecies() to add the species level.

 taxonomy <- dada2::addSpecies(